CodeWhispererCoderMilan/disc_project_dev/README.md

 ## __8. game_config.json__

-`game_config.json` is the balancing console of the game, it contains abiltiy costs, cooldowns, timer values and `"roleXpThresholds"` - the role hierarchy along with the XP threshold a user needs to pass to get to the next role.
+`game_config.json` contains all in-game text along with global values used in game mecahnics which can be tweaked for balancing - it contains abiltiy costs, cooldowns, timer values and `"roleXpThresholds"` - the role hierarchy along with the XP threshold a user needs to pass to get to the next role.

 <a name="gameState"></a>